YasserYka/enOne-widgets/README.md

 ##### *README.md*

 ```
-# YourPluginName
+# YourWidgetName
-Your plugin description
+Your Widget description

 # Guide
 How to configure